elfranz/demo_api/README.md

 1 - Install Rbenv. https://github.com/rbenv/rbenv.
 Ruby version -> 2.7.0p0

+   You might need to upgrade your ruby-build.
+There are some problems when trying to install older versions of ruby on newer versions of Ubuntu, I ran into this when trying to install ruby 2.7.0 on ubuntu 22.04. https://github.com/rbenv/ruby-build

 2 - Install postgres.
 Then run the following commands to set up the postgres server on your machine:<br />
   sudo su<br />
   su - postgres<br />